CACI-International/ergo-cpp/README.md

 readable debug info.
 Additional keyword argument `cflags` may be used to add flags for all files compiled for this static library.
 The static library will contain all dependant module files.
-This returns a value which should be passed to the context function, and will return a map with the following keys:
+This returns a value which should be passed to the context function, and will return a map with compatible keys for a module as well as the following keys:

 * file - the static archive
-* runtime - additional files needed at runtime